Unique things and unusual things to do in Dublin Ireland

 There is plenty to do and don’t do in Dublin, in fact, there is so much to do you may be overwhelmed.
-This list of hidden attractions, cool sites & unusual places to see will give you some of the more off-the-beaten path Dublin ideas.
+This list of unique things and unusual places to see will give you some of the more off-the-beaten path Dublin ideas.
 When planning your dream trip to Ireland I recommend spending two days in Dublin and then exploring further afield.

-If you have travelled to Dublin before you may have seen all the traditional tourist sites of this beautiful city.
-This list of different things to do in Dublin will take you beyond the usual statues and streets to see hidden corners and interesting sites of Dublin.
+If you have travelled to Dublin before you may have seen all the traditional tourist sites of this beautiful city and read all those ‘best things’ to do lists.
+This list of different things to do in Dublin the Irish capital will take you beyond the usual statues and streets to see hidden corners and interesting sites of Dublin.

-Cool things to do in Dublin off the beaten path Ireland
+Unique things and unusual things to do in Dublin Ireland

 There are so many cool things to do in Dublin, but there are also loads of secret places to see in Dublin.
 Many tourists find all the usual things to do in Dublin but miss some of the Dublin activities that are different.
 This list of stuff to do in Dublin will make your holiday all that more interesting.